How to Delete a Text Box in Word

 Tip 3: Keyboard Shortcuts

-Learn and use keyboard shortcuts for faster editing.
-For instance, pressing Ctrl + Z can quickly undo an accidental deletion of a text box.
+Use keyboard shortcuts to save time while editing.
+For instance, pressing Ctrl+Z can quickly undo an accidental deletion of a text box.

 Frequently Asked Questions Related to the Question: How To Delete A Text Box In Word?